Harvest Records: History

-Most of Harvest's European back catalog (including Pink Floyd [see exception below], Deep Purple [pre-1971], Duran Duran, and Iron Maiden) were divested by Universal Music after its takeover of EMI, as part of the Parlophone Label Group.
+Most of Harvest's European back catalogue (including Pink Floyd [see exception below], Deep Purple [pre-1971], Duran Duran, and Iron Maiden) were divested by Universal Music after its takeover of EMI, as part of the Parlophone Label Group.
 Warner Music Group would buy that part of the catalog in February 2013.
 Rights to the Australian Harvest recordings, including those from the Saints and Little River Band, were ceded to Universal's EMI Recorded Music Australia imprint.

 Sony Music controls the Pink Floyd catalog through Columbia Records since its full acquisition in 2024.
 From 2016 to 2024, the former members licensed the catalog for manufacture and distribution by Warner Music Group for the UK and European markets and by Sony Music Entertainment for North America and the rest of the world through their company named Pink Floyd Records.

 Capitol Music Group announced its relaunch of the label on 25 February 2013, with former Warner Bros.
 Records and Dangerbird Records executive Piero Giramonti at the helm.
 Giramonti is tasked with running the label as an independent label, with the support of Capitol Music Group and Caroline Distribution for distribution, radio promotion and licensing.
 As of 2013, the Harvest roster consists of TV on the Radio, Arthur Beatrice, Babes, Death Grips, the Olms, Together Pangea, White Lies and Young & Sick.

 On 15 January 2014, it was announced that Morrissey and Charlotte OC had signed to Harvest Records.